Grocery Shopping 101: Your Guide to Navigating the Grocery StoreArticle posted in: Nutrisystem

 Cereal, Bread & Snacks

-The Nutrisystem menu offers you a wide range of handy healthy snack choices in the ideal portions.
+The Nutrisystem menu offers you a wide range of handy snack choices in the ideal portions.
 However, if you need to grab one while on the go, look for unsalted, dry-roasted nuts, crunchy seasoned chickpeas and whole grain crackers.

 Fat-free dairy milk is the best option.
 It’s a PowerFuel, loaded with protein but low in calories.
 If you prefer soy, almond or coconut milk, be sure to choose unsweetened varieties.
 These will generally count towards your Extras unless they contain added protein.

-Plain non-fat Greek yogurt will fill you up with protein and is the perfect base of a healthy breakfast or snack.
+Plain non-fat Greek yogurt will fill you up with protein and is the perfect base of a breakfast or snack.
 Skip the flavored products and add your own fresh or frozen fruit and zero-calorie sweetener.
 Check non-dairy products (soy, almond, or coconut) to be sure they don’t have added sugar.

 Pick low-fat or fat-free options, such as part-skim mozzarella and fat-free cottage cheese.
 Stay away from cheese “products” that are made with unhealthy hydrogenated oils.

 Looking for a comprehensive list of grocery additions for your Nutrisystem program?
 The Nutrisystem Grocery Guide provides you with a detailed list of PowerFuels, SmartCarbs, Extras, Free Foods and Vegetables.
 It also tells you the perfect portion sizes for weight loss so you can buy just what you need.
 Bookmark our handy Grocery Guide here! >